nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * The date format `YYYY-MM-DD` must be strictly followed. e.g. `2021-03-01`and `2021-04-20`.
 * The time format `HH:MM AM/PM` must be strictly followed. e.g. `9:01 AM` and `10:30 PM`.
+* Tutors cannot be double booked.
+Please ensure that timeslots of each tutor do not clash, i.e., same day, 10:00am - 11:00am and 10:30am - 12:00pm.

 Examples:<br>
 * `add_appointment n/David Li s/Mathematics d/2021-03-01 fr/10:00 AM to/12:00 PM l/Bedok`